 Diagnostic Foot Ultrasound

 At the Sussex Foot Centre, we have recently invested in an Ultrasound Machine so that we can continue to offer the very best and most innovative services in Podiatric care for our patients.
 We are one of only a few podiatrists in Sussex to provide this service.
-We believe that diagnostic ultrasound is essential for ensuring patients receive effective treatment as quick as possible.
+We believe that diagnostic ultrasound is essential for ensuring patients receive effective treatment as quickly as possible.

 Our new machine has made a huge difference to the effectiveness of the treatments we provide.
-It has helped us to identify a wide range of foot and ankle problems which would have otherwise been near impossible to diagnose.
+It has helped us to identify a wide range of foot and ankle problems which would have otherwise been nearly impossible to diagnose.